 Once you have clicked on a symptom, its color will revert from a purple to a darker grey indicating that you have already clicked on it.
 It will of course continue to work normally as a link; just its color will have changed allowing you to keep up with which links you have personally visited.

 One of the defining attributes of fibromyalgia and myofascial pain is the effect on mobility about the body in time periods of a few hours to days at a time.
-This is often the result of severely tender "areas" of the fibro body and multiple trigger points which lie in various layers along the fascia and muscle groups and seemingly can pass the pain around.
-As painful as it sounds, light exercise, stretching, or even manipulation is the best treatment.
+This is often the result of severely tender "areas" of the fibro body and multiple trigger points which lie in various layers along the fascia and muscle groups.

 Fibromyalgia symptoms are most debilitating when they affect the brain, head, or face.
 This is due to the close proximity within all of our senses and the effect on them.
 Moreover, the fibromyalgia symptoms that affect this area are quite diverse, creating emotional effects; sleep disturbance; hyper sensitivity to lights, noise, and chemical toxins; and all are accompanied by pain ranging from acute and throbbing to incessant dull ache.
 Mitigating these varied symptoms is just as varied.